supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex11_Content_Management.md

 ## Lab objectives
  In this lab, you will Understand following:
- - Create and export an analytical rule
+ - Task 1: Create and export an analytical rule
- - Create our Azure DevOps environment
+ - Task 2: Create our Azure DevOps environment
- - Connect Sentinel to Azure DevOps.
+ - Task 3: Connect Sentinel to Azure DevOps.

 ## Estimated timing: 30 minutes